CazYokoyama/ESP32-CAM_MJPEG2SD/README.md

 Warning added to v9.6.**

-On first installation, the application will start in wifi AP mode - connect to SSID: **ESP-CAM_MJPEG_...**, to allow router and password details to be entered via the web page on `192.168.4.1`.
+On first installation, the application will start in wifi AP mode - connect to SSID: **XIAO_ESP32S3_SENSE_...**, to allow router and password details to be entered via the web page on `192.168.4.1`.
 The configuration data file (except passwords) is automatically created, and the application web pages automatically downloaded from GitHub to the SD card **/data** folder when an internet connection is available.

 Subsequent updates to the application, or to the **/data** folder files, can be made using the **OTA Upload** tab.
 The **/data** folder can also be reloaded from GitHub using the **Reload /data** button on the **Edit Config** tab.